← All beaches & hotels

 Low Risk 1 / 5

 The primary danger at Yokohama Bay is not bacteria but strong currents and powerful shorebreak.
-This is not a monitored beach — there are no lifeguards, and rescue response time is significantly longer due to the remote location.
-The steep sandy beach creates dangerous shore break and rip currents, especially during winter swells.
+When the Keawaʻula section is open, State Parks describes the beach as a large sandy beach with lifeguard services and comfort stations, but surfing and bodysurfing are expert-level and swimming is best during calm summer months.
+The steep sandy beach can create dangerous shore break and rip currents, especially during winter swells.

-Based on: Remote location, no development or stream input, excellent ocean flushing, no regular DOH monitoring
+Based on: Remote location, low development density, open-ocean flushing, no regular DOH monitoring

 ⚠️ The 72-Hour Rain Rule